VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/JsUpload.en.md

 - **Operation of a Membership-based Web Metaverse Space Linked to Your Own Database**: Operate a membership-based web metaverse space linked to your own database.

+## Sample JS Upload World

+We have prepared a sample world for uploading JS.
+By uploading the sample JS, you can display the state of the keyboard (pressed/released) as text in the world.

+For more information, refer to [Introducing Sample JS Upload](https://vrhikky.github.io/VketCloudSDK_Documents/13.7/WorldMakingGuide/JsUpload_Sample.html).

 ## Prerequisites

 - **SDK 13.7 and Later**